FACTBOX-What happens with Brexit if there's no clear winner of UK election?

 By William James

-LONDON, June 8 Prime Minister Theresa May's Conservative Party will fail to win a parliamentary majority in Britain's election, according to an exit poll on Thursday, a shock result that would plunge domestic politics into turmoil and could delay Brexit talks.
+LONDON, June 8 Prime Minister Theresa May's Conservative Party failed to win a parliamentary majority in Britain's election on Friday, a shock result that plunges domestic politics into turmoil and could delay Brexit talks.

-The exit poll predicted the Conservatives would win 314 seats in the 650-seat parliament, short of the 326 needed to claim a majority.
-The opposition Labour Party were forecast to win 266 seats, with the Scottish National Party on 34 and the Liberal Democrats on 14.

-Below are details on what she would need to win and what would happen if she failed to get a majority:
+Reuters calculations based on partial election results showed May could no longer win an outright majority, leaving Britain with a 'hung parliament'.

 WHO GETS POWER?